Home > MR2

 the revs to drop.
 I have blocked these tubes off without any adverse effect.
 They should be blocked (particularly the one connected to the T-VIS

-unit) to stop unfiltered air getting where it shouldn't.
+unit) to stop unfiltered air getting where it should not.

 The first step in removing the original parts is to remove the air filter box and air filter itself.
 This is done by releasing the four clips around the periphery of the air filter box and lifting the box (complete with air filter inside) clear of the engine bay.
 This leaves just the front plate of the air filter box in place (visible in the centre of the photo, left).
-It also leaves the plastic resonator box (at least I think it is a resonator box) in place below (visible lower centre of the photo, left).
+It also leaves the plastic resonator box in place below (visible lower centre of the photo, left).

 The next task is to remove the air intake duct.
 It is held on using two bolts: one anchoring it to a bracket forward of the battery that also holds